Mohammed-wsabi/b00401062.github.io/Memoirs/Bloch's Effective Java.md

 - Static factory methods are hard for programmers to find.

 ### Consider a builder when faced with many constructor parameters

+- The **telescoping constructor pattern** does not scale well to large numbers of optional parameters.
+- A **JavaBean pattern** may be in an inconsistent state partway through its construction.
+- The JavaBeans pattern precludes the possibility of making a class immutable.
+- The **builder pattern** combines the safety of the telescoping constructor pattern with the readability of the JavaBeans pattern.
+- The Builder pattern simulates named optional parameters.
+- To detect invalid parameters as soon as possible, check parameter validity in the builder’s constructor and methods.
+- The Builder pattern is well suited to class hierarchies.
+- **Covariant return typing**: a subclass method is declared to return a subtype of the return type declared in the superclass.
+- The builder pattern is a good choice when designing classes whose constructors or static factories would have more than a handful of parameters.